Conflict in Nagorno-Karabakh Gains Strength: Armenia and Azerbaijan Introduce Martial Law

 Armenian Prime Minister Nikol Pashinyan, in his address to the nation, stated that Yerevan is considering the possibility of officially recognizing the independence of Nagorno-Karabakh.
-In his words, Azerbaijan has declared war on the entire Armenian people, but the Armenians are ready for this.
+According to him, Azerbaijan has declared war on the entire Armenian people, but the Armenians are ready for this.
 The prime minister called the actions of the Azerbaijani side "large-scale provocations."

 At a meeting of the country's Security Council, Azerbaijani President Ilham Aliyev called the settlement of the conflict in Karabakh “a historical task of Azerbaijan”, saying that Baku would not agree to a “half-hearted solution”.

 “I have said many times and I want to say today that we must resolve this issue so that the people of Azerbaijan are satisfied with it.
 We must restore historical justice.
 We must do this to restore the territorial integrity of Azerbaijan, ”Aliyev said.

 Conflict over Nagorno-Karabakh

 Before the collapse of the USSR in 1991, Azerbaijan and Armenia were part of the Union, but the Karabakh conflict began in February 1988 - three years before that, when the Nagorno-Karabakh Autonomous Region announced its secession from the Azerbaijan SSR.

 During the military confrontation between the two republics in 1992-1994, Azerbaijan lost control over Nagorno-Karabakh.
 In 1992, the OSCE Minsk Group was created for the peaceful settlement of this conflict, headed by three co-chairs - Russia, the United States and France.

 Yerevan does not officially recognize the independence of the NKR, but the budget and the army of the unrecognized republic are closely linked with Armenia.